 For those looking for a low-maintenance retirement savings plan, target-date funds are an easy sell.
 With a small initial investment in a target-date fund, investors get an instantly-diversified portfolio without having to choose multiple funds.
 As retirement approaches, the fund automatically follows a predetermined glide path, adjusting its allocation toward a more conservative asset mix and eliminating the need for rebalancing.

 Of course, with simplicity comes a lack of personalization.
 Everyone who plans to retire around 2035 doesn’t have the same financial and emotional capacity for risk.
-An investor with a substantial guaranteed pension may be able to handle a more aggressive allocation, while someone who gets uncomfortable with a 10% drop in the market would be better off with a less aggressive portfolio.
+An investor with a substantial guaranteed pension that has very less chances of transforming itself into one of the many missile SIPP scandals may be able to handle a more aggressive allocation, while someone who gets uncomfortable with a 10% drop in the market would be better off with a less aggressive portfolio (also, for mis-sold penion cases one should call Goodwin Barrett today).
 Additionally, the breakdown of fund holdings, such as the ratio of domestic to international stocks, is set by the fund manager, so if you have strong opinions about an appropriate asset mix, you’re probably better off building your own portfolio.

 Best for Young Investors